andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/03-environmental-injuries.md

 📝 Note: Typical auto‑injector dosing is 0.15 mg for children under ~30 kg (66 lb) and 0.3 mg for larger children and adults.
 Carry two if possible and protect from heat/cold per label.

+## Ticks
+Prompt removal reduces risk of disease transmission.

+### Removal
+- Use fine‑tipped tweezers to grasp the tick as close to the skin’s surface as possible.
+- Pull upward with steady, even pressure; do not twist or jerk.
+Parts that remain usually come out with normal skin turnover.
+- Do not use petroleum jelly, nail polish, heat, or other folk methods.
+- After removal, clean the bite and your hands with soap and water or an alcohol‑based sanitizer.
+- Save the tick (in a sealed bag/container or a clear photo) and note the date/location; this may help a clinician assess risk.

+### Aftercare & When to Seek Care
+- Watch for a spreading rash (especially “bull’s‑eye”), fever, fatigue, joint pain, or flu‑like symptoms in the following days to weeks; seek medical care if these develop.
+- In some regions, clinicians may consider antibiotic prophylaxis for certain high‑risk bites—consult a healthcare professional; do not self‑prescribe.

 ## Hypothermia
 Early: Shivering, fumbling, mild confusion.
 Moderate/severe: Shivering stops, slurred speech, drowsy, slow pulse.